Alina-Kova/Alina-Kova/README.md

 ### I am BI-developer and Data analyst 👩🏼‍💻
 --------------------------------------

-* 🔭 I’m currently working in First Bit - Russian software development and integration company with headquaters in other 8 countries
+* 🔭 I’m currently working in First Bit - Russian software development and integration company with headquaters in 9 countries
 * 🏨 I am a BI-developer with significant experience in the hospitality industry
 * 🎯 Aiming for continuous growth in the field of data analytics and AI in data analysis and seeking new opportunities to develop my skills
 * 📫 How to reach me: